 “Lack of activity destroys the good condition of every human being, while movement and methodical physical exercise save it and preserve it.” –Plato

 Some snowshoers satisfy their need to gain aerobic exercise through running.
-Joggers and runners during the other three-seasons often continue their activities during winter, taking to cross-country skiing or snowshoeing.
+During the other three seasons, joggers and runners often continue their activities during winter, taking to cross-country skiing or snowshoeing.
 Many snowshoe companies sell snowshoes designed for runners that are smaller, lighter, and asymmetrically designed for a more natural stride.

 Camaraderie, Fellowship, & Shared Experiences